Jessicavazm/JessicaVaz_T2A1-B/README.md

 # T2A1-B: Workbook Part B

-PGM1004-6.1: Demonstrates algorithmic understanding
-4 to >3.33 pts
-HD
-Provides a full and clear explanation for all algorithms, showcasing exceptional understanding in each explanation.

-Provides clear explanations for all four algorithms, describing how the Big O notation numbers were calculated.
-Demonstrates an excellent understanding of the relationship between algorithmic structures and Big O complexity.

-Provides a comprehensive evaluation of algorithm efficiency using Big O notation.
-Explicitly compares the two algorithms in each pair and considers their practical applicability.
-Provides insightful discussions on edge cases.
-Demonstrates a high-level understanding of the implications of time complexity in practical use cases.

 ## Big 0 Notation

+`Big O notation` or `Order of` was first introduced by German mathematician Paul Bachmann back in 1894.
+It's part of a family of Bachmann–Landau notations.
+The capital letter `O` means `Order of Approximation`.

-Big O notation is used to describe the time complexity and efficiency of algorithms.
+Big O is used to describe the time complexity and efficiency of algorithms.
 This notation puts the number of steps in the spotlight and the hardware is not taken into consideration.
-Big O notation always takes the worse case scenario.
+Big O describes the upper bond of an algorithm time or space complexity, this means it generally describes the worse case scenario.

+When calculating the Big O notation, the focus is on the `Dominant term` which is the term that grows the fastest as the input size gets bigger, this will determine the complexity.
+When describing the complexity we ignore the smaller terms and the constant and we describe the dominant term.

+Big O is a very powerful tool for developers because it helps to see the function's efficiency as the data input grows, it gives developers an idea how determined function will perform with different data sizes.
+Understanding the Big O, gives the developers the option to choose the best performing algorithm to solve their problems and complete a function.

 ## Types of complexity:

 ### O(1) Constant

 As the data grows, the number of steps stays the same, no matter how small or big the data is.
 In this algorithm a value will be selected and return.
 In the example bellow, no matter how many items are in this array, the function with return the element with the index value of 0.
+O(1) has the least complexity.

 #### Example of Constant time complexity algorithm